atifzamandev/CompaniesMarketplace/README.md

 ### Future Tasks

 - Add option to create user as a buyer.
+- Profile optimization for buyer and seller sepration.
+Only seller can add bussines and only buyer can show expression of interest.
+- Secure profiles based on users roles for visibility
 - Fetch user profile image and save other details from social logins.
-- Add expression of interest feature and save to database (clarification needed on what details should be included with expressions of interest, such as price quotes).
+- Add expression of interest feature and save to database.
-- Need more details about the business process of company sale and purchase to implement properly.
+- Need more details about the business process of a company sale and purchase to implement properly.

+## Conclusion

+The project demonstrates a comprehensive implementation of a Next.js application, showcasing both server-side rendering (SSR) and client-side rendering (CSR) while leveraging advanced App Router features.
+The platform provides a robust marketplace for buying and selling companies.
+Developed advanced search functionality with multi-dimensional filtering.
+Created a secure authentication system with comprehensive user workflows